Guichaguri/post-feed-reader/README.md

 Nothing.

-Yeah, there's no property that is required in all specs.
+Yeah, there's no property that is required in all specs, thus we can't guarantee they will be present.

 But!
 The most basic properties are very likely to be present, such as `guid`, `title` and `link`.